 (g) A quorum for elections and other voted matters shall be the number of Member’s ballots returned by the deadline. [excepted 4.5(a)]

 (h) In the event that no nominations for an Officer or Regional Representative election are made by the General Membership by the set deadline, the Executives will secure suitable nominees within an appropriate time frame.
 Nominations from the General Membership will continue to be accepted during this time.

-(i) In the event that a nominee for Officer or Regional Representative election is unopposed, it is the discretion of the Executives, by unanimous vote, to dispense with elections and declare the unopposed nominee successfully elected.
+(i) In the event that a nominee for Officer or Regional Representative is unopposed, it is the discretion of the Executives, by 2/3 or majority of the quorum present, to dispense with elections and declare the unopposed nominee successfully elected.

 7.1 General Business Meetings

-(b) General Business Meetings will be held as determined by the President.
+(b) Other General Business Meetings will be held as determined by the President.

 7.2 Executive Business Meetings